wzyboy/ash2/README.md

 # Twitter Archive Server (V2)

-The project is useful if you have a protected Twitter account but you still want to show some of your tweets to the public.
+Twitter Archive Server, as its name implies, provides a UI to view and search tweets in the archive (database).
+The project is useful if you have a protected Twitter account.
+It aims to solve the following issues:

+1. A user with a protected Twitter account cannot search their own tweets;
+2. A user with a protected Twitter account cannot share their tweets with whom without Twitter accounts;
+3. A user cannot search their own "Liked" / "Favorited" tweets.

-The project is a partial rewrite of [ash](https://github.com/wzyboy/ash).
+The project is a rewrite of [ash](https://github.com/wzyboy/ash).

 ## Features:

 - Use Elasticsearch as the backend ([simple query syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html));
 - Multiple archives from different accounts could be merged together;
-- HTML, TXT and JSON output;
+- HTML, TXT and JSON formats;
-- Full-text search (optional basic auth);
+- Full-text search with optional basic auth;
 - Linkify mentions, hashtags, retweets, etc;
 - Restore sanity to t.co-wrapped links and non-links;
-- Load images from Twitter, on-disk mirror, or S3 mirror;
+- Hot-link images from Twitter, on-disk mirror, or S3 mirror;
 - Fetch Tweets from Twitter API if not found in the database.